MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/design-and-build-runbooks.md

 7. Select **Start**.

 ## Stop a job from the Runbook Designer

+Follow these steps to stop a job from the Runbook Designer:

 1. Select the **Monitor Runbook** tab.